 Tuna steaks generally contain higher levels of mercury than canned light tuna.

 Undisputed Benefits of Omega-3 Fats

-In a developing fetus, omega-3 fats promote brain, eye, and motor
+In a developing fetus, omega-3 fats promote brain, eye, and motor development, the EPA notes.

 Pregnant Women and Big Fish Risks

 The mercury in fish and seafood is indeed the big concern -- although there are other toxins like PCBs that have warranted some worry.
 Mercury exists naturally in the environment, but more is released into air, land, and water by trash burning, fossil fuel combustion in factories, mining, and the dumping of sewage sludge in croplands.